hypertuner/rfcs/hypertuner-pythonlib/0000-parameter-passing.md

 ### Args object

-The object returned by `hypertuner.parse()` contains all the hyperparameters defined in the given json file as fields (traditionally this object is called `args`).
+The object returned by `hypertuner.Args()` contains all the hyperparameters defined in the given json file as fields (traditionally this object is called `args`).

 For example: